SteamPunk424/Usefull-Shell-Scripts/LocalNetworkIdentityWiper/README.md

 This is a script that changes your hardware address for local networks making you look like a new device.
 Useful for network ban evasion.
-# I am not responsible for any damages while using this script.
-For Research Purposes only!
+# I am not responsible for any damages while using this script!
+# For Research Purposes only!

 ## Requirements